Approach, Tactics, and Beliefs: A South Florida Pediatric Sleep Consultant

 Pediatric Sleep Consultant in South Florida

-There are so many factors that affect a child’s sleep – their age, health, sleep debt, diet, activity level, awake stamina, and more!
-Let’s not forget we must take into consideration your family’s unique lifestyle, schedule and parenting style.
-It’s easy to get overwhelmed when you’re trying to figure out how to balance all the aspects that affect babies’ and children’s sleep.
-There is no magic method that works for every child.
-However, there are many different options and strategies out there, so we’ll work together to find the best method for you and your child!
+Many factors influence a child’s sleep – their age, health, sleep debt, diet, activity level, awake stamina, and more!
+Plus, we must factor in your family’s distinctive lifestyle, schedule, and parenting style.
+Trying to balance all these aspects influencing babies’ and children’s sleep can indeed be daunting.
+Though there’s no magic method that works for all children, there are numerous strategies available.
+Together, we’ll identify the best method that suits you and your child!

-The most important question you must ask yourself as a parent when looking for sleep help is “what are your sleep goals for your child”?
-Everyone’s sleep goals are different, but once you get clear on what you want for your child’s sleep, you can then start looking for ways to reach that goal.
+Every parent should ask while seeking sleep help: “What are your sleep goals for your child?”
+Sleep goals vary, but once you identify what you aspire for your child’s sleep, you can then explore ways to achieve that goal.

-Good Little SleeperZzz was founded on a strong belief that healthy sleep habits make for a healthy and happy child.
-I have seen the transformation in children and parents, time and time again.
-When your child (and yourself) get the sleep you both need, everything becomes so much easier!
-A well-rested child is curious, energetic, happy, playful and eager to learn.
-A well-rested parent is more attentive, patient, relaxed and affectionate.
+The foundation of Good Little SleeperZzz is the belief that healthy sleep habits lead to a healthy, joyous child.
+I’ve witnessed this transformation in children and parents over and over again.
+Once your child (and you) get the sleep you need, everything starts falling into place!
+A well-rested child is curious, energetic, joyful, playful, and ready to learn.
+Similarly, a well-rested parent is more attentive, patient, calm, and loving.

-When parents entrust me to help their family, they are placing a great deal of trust in me and I want to let you know that I take this responsibility very seriously.
-I am dedicated to helping my families succeed by working with you to find the right method for your baby and supporting you through the entire process until we reach your sleep goals!
+When parents trust me to assist their families, they trust me immensely.
+I want to assure you that I take this responsibility gravely.
+I am committed to helping families succeed by working with you to find the best method for your baby and supporting you through the entire process until we reach your sleep goals!

-This reason is why I place so much emphasis on my customized plan and continuing personal support.
-Making any change can be difficult, but I know with some basic sleep education, the right plan and the right support, we can get your little one (and you) sleeping well.
+This reason is why I prioritize creating a personalized plan and offering continuous personal support.
+Any change can be challenging, but with the right sleep education, the proper plan, and the appropriate support, we can ensure your little one (and you) enjoy a good night’s sleep.

-My approach to improving your child’s sleep is pretty simple.
+Here’s my simple approach to improving your child’s sleep:

 Sleep Expectations and Education

-I will always be honest with you to give you scientific fact-based sleep education, while we’ll work together to decide the best options for you and your family.
-We will review all the necessary information about sleep and why it is so important for your child’s well-being.
-Then discuss the best options for achieving your sleep goals, helping you set appropriate expectations and reaching your objectives one step at a time.
+I believe in honesty and will provide you with science-backed sleep education.
+Together, we’ll explore the best options for your family.
+We’ll review essential information about sleep and its importance for your child’s well-being, discuss the best methods for achieving your sleep goals, and help set realistic expectations, reaching your goals one step at a time.

-All children are different, and nobody knows your child better than you do.
-Working together, we will create an easy-to-follow, step-by-step plan that functions with your family’s schedule, as well as your parenting style.
-We’ll discuss reading your child’s sleep cues and appropriate awake times.
-Additionally, we will set up routines that work for you and your little one.
-We will take the plan one day and one step at a time, while answering all your sleep questions along the way.
-Then, when our time together is done, you’ll have all the information and experience you need to handle any future sleep troubles!
+Every child is unique, and no one knows your child better than you.
+Together, we’ll create a straightforward, step-by-step plan that aligns with your family’s schedule and your parenting style.
+We’ll discuss recognizing your child’s sleep cues and appropriate awake times and establish routines that work for you and your little one.
+We’ll take the plan one day at a time, answering all your sleep questions along the way.
+By the end, you’ll have the knowledge and experience to tackle any future sleep challenges!

 The Crying Question…

-Let’s be honest, you came to this page to see if I believe in the “Cry It Out Method” or to see if my method would involve lots of crying.
-So, let’s talk about the crying.
-It’s a question I get asked frequently and since “crying it out” is a hot topic, I think we should discuss it honestly.
+Let’s address the elephant in the room.
+You’re probably here to see if I advocate the “Cry It Out Method” or if my method would involve lots of crying.
+So, let’s discuss crying, a topic I frequently get asked about and is often the subject of heated debates.

-Crying is a physical response to internal stress.
-So, our body needs to get out that internal stress in a physical way.
-Think about the last time you had a good cry and then immediately after you felt better- that’s your brain releasing the feel-good hormone, oxytocin, after releasing your body’s stress.
+Crying is a physical response to internal stress, and our bodies need to release stress physically.
+Think about the last time you had a good cry and how relieved you felt afterward- that’s your brain releasing oxytocin, a feel-good hormone, after releasing stress.

-The important part of this is to know your baby and to learn their language (at least until they can learn ours).
-Once we can learn to listen to our baby, we can better respond to their needs instead of just trying to “stop the crying”.
+The key is to understand your baby and learn their language (until they can learn ours).
+Once we can listen to our baby, we can respond better to their needs rather than merely trying to “stop the crying.”
 Understanding your baby’s physical and vocal cues can help us guide them through this learning process with less stress.

 We will work together to help make positive changes as gently as we can.

-However, when you change the familiar, babies (and even adults) tend to get upset.
-So, we shouldn’t be surprised by some level of fussing, crying or protesting.
-Although, if we know our baby’s body language, sounds and cries, we can better adjust the plan to help minimize the frustration and protest.
-I will always be honest with my parents and the custom plan I create is meant to work as gently as possible to minimize or avoid the tears, but realistically there is usually some level of protest.
+However, when the familiar changes, babies (and adults, too) tend to get upset.
+So, some level of fussing, crying, or protesting is expected.
+But, if we understand our baby’s body language, sounds, and cries, we can adjust the plan to minimize frustration and protest.
+I always provide parents with honest feedback.
+My personalized plan is designed to be as gentle as possible to minimize or avoid tears, but realistically, some level of protest is expected.

-The reason parents see success with me is twofold: First, it is a customized plan to fit your family and your parenting style.
-Secondly (and more importantly), because I support you throughout the entire plan.
-So, if your baby isn’t responding to a particular strategy, then we change our approach.
-We will always tweak and adjust the plan/method on a timely basis to best suit your baby and family’s lifestyle.
+Parents find success with me for two reasons: Firstly, I offer a tailored plan that fits your family and your parenting style.
+Secondly (and more importantly), I support the entire plan.
+So, if your baby isn’t responding to a specific strategy, we alter our approach.
+We always adjust the plan/method timely best to suit your baby and your family’s lifestyle.

-There are so many questions when parents come to me, not to mention the parental doubt that is always present when trying to do your best for your child.
-So, while I’m not promising it will be a tear-free experience, I do promise to help support you every step of the way.
-This is why I offer a variety of support options, including in-home overnight support and overnight text support.
-You can see more of my sleep plan support options here.
+There are plenty of questions and self-doubt when parents approach me.
+While I’m not promising a tear-free experience, I promise to support you every step of the way.
+That’s why I offer various support options, including in-home overnight support and overnight text support.
+You can explore more of my sleep plan support options here.

 Certified Pediatric Sleep Consultant